ParnianSrb/second-project/README.md

 # Learning Git & GitHub
-# The purpose of this repositpory is to learn how to use Git and specially GitHub, make new commits and etc.
+# The purpose of this particular repositpory is to learn how to use Git and specially GitHub, make new commits and etc.